-state: capitalize only when it follows the name of a state or is part of an assumed name ("the Empire State"; "the state of Iowa"); do not capitalize when used as a modifier ("some of the domestic threats that state governments face").
+state: capitalize only when it follows the name of a state or is part of an assumed name ("the Empire State"; "the state of Iowa").

 Subtitles: (see Titles).

 survey: capitalize only when part of an official name or when referring to a specific official survey ("the Geological Survey" can be referred to as "the survey" in subsequent references.
 Furthermore, you would say that "a survey will be conducted every four years").